 The Shark Navigator Freestyle stick vacuum works well on both bare floor and carpet, has strong suction power and is easy to maneuver.
 It takes four hours to charge, but only lasts 17 minutes before needing to be placed back on its charging base.
 We liked how easy it was to clean the dust cup, which clicks off and on with a button on the top of the stick.
+Despite this, it doesn't make our list of the best vacuum cleaners for home use.

 The Navigator Freestyle is one of the better stick vacuums for cleaning carpet, especially heavier materials.
 In our carpet test, it only took four passes to sweep up all the debris.
 It also did well on hardwood, requiring only five passes before the floor was spotless.
 For pet hair, it had trouble removing remaining strands that clung more tightly to the carpet while our top pick, the Hoover LiNX Cordless, did a much better job with pet hair.
 The Freestyle’s cleaning path is a wide 10 inches, which covers a lot of ground.